 Beyond the options of touchscreen or switches, preset program modes, and finish options, the Ascent models are identical, and offer the same blending performance.
 (Actually, one minor difference between them is that the touchscreen models have the settable countdown timer.)

 Compared to previous Vitamix models, the major new development is wireless connectivity technology.
 The Ascent bases use near-field communication (NFC) to identify which container is being used.
 (There is an NFC tag embedded in the bottom of the container.)
 This allows Ascent models to use both full-size containers and small personal-size containers.
-The smaller containers aren’t available for purchase yet, but Vitamix plans to offer a 20-oz container and a new mini 8-oz container for the Ascent series in Spring 2017.
+In addition to the 64-oz container that comes with Ascent models, there are optional 20-oz and 8-oz containers.

 The Ascent models only run when they recognize a container.
 This means that previous Vitamix containers that don’t have NFC tags will not work with the new models.